Arceus30/PlacementPrep/JS/Data Structures/DataStructures.md

 -   `this`
     -   object excuting the code or context
     -   Globally: When used outside of any function or object, this refers to the global object.(generally windows)
+    -   Inside the function:
+        -   Called by an object: 'this' is equal to the object
-    -   Inside the function: Inside a function, the value of 'this' depends on how the function is called.
-If the function is called directly and not by any object, 'this' will again refer to the global object.
+        -   Directly and not by any object: 'this' will again refer to the global object.
     -   Arrow Function :- Arrow functions do not have their own 'this' context.
 They inherit 'this' value from the surrounding scope (lexical scoping).
 -   Prototype
     -   functions defined in prototype of an object are available to all the instances of that class